The goal of Temple’s Chronic Cough Program is to narrow down the possible causes of a chronic cough.

 - Is the cough accompanied by heartburn, vomiting, hoarseness or difficulty swallowing?

-Because many chronic coughs are caused by asthma, gastroesophageal reflux disease (acid reflux) or upper airway cough syndrome (post nasal drip), our lung specialists consider these conditions first.
-If one of these conditions is diagnosed, the doctor will treat it appropriately.
+Because many chronic coughs are caused by asthma, acid reflux or post-nasal drip, our lung specialists consider these conditions first.
+If one of these conditions is diagnosed, the doctor will treat it appropriately:

 If the cough continues despite treatment, further tests may be needed to look for a more serious condition, such as COPD or lung cancer.
 Common tests include: